What Is Generative AI?

 When you give a prompt, the model taps into its latent space to create something new.
 For example, if asked to “write a poem about sunrise,” it pulls from what it has learned and generates original text inspired by its training.
 Some models are fine-tuned for specific jobs, such as summarizing legal documents or writing marketing copy.
 This step makes them more precise, like a chef perfecting a signature dish.

 Finally, many systems improve through feedback.
-User ratings and corrections guide the model to refine its responses, ensuring it stays accurate, helpful, and aligned with real-world needs.
+User ratings and corrections guide the model in refining its responses, ensuring it remains accurate, helpful, and aligned with real-world needs.

 By now, you’ve taken your first steps into the fascinating world of generative AI.
 We’ve seen how traditional AI excels at recognizing patterns and classifying data, while generative models take a creative leap: transforming learned patterns into entirely new outputs.
 As we journey deeper into this course, we’ll unpack the math and mechanisms behind these processes, equipping you with the knowledge and tools to harness AI’s creative power.